Constitution of the Irish Association of Advanced Nurse/Midwife Practitioners

 The primary aims and objectives of the IAANMP are as follows:

-- To provide support among nurses and midwives practicing at an advanced level in Ireland,
+- To provide support among nurses and midwives practising at an advanced level in Ireland

 Membership of the Association is open to those nurses or midwives who practice at an advanced level in Ireland.
 In addition membership is open to those who are currently working towards becoming advanced nurse/midwife practitioners within the guidelines as stipulated by Bord Altranais agus Cnaimhseachais na hEireann.